Vermillion, South Dakota: History

+and March and April of 1881, melting snow and ice after the Hard Winter of 1880-81 triggered the Great Flood of 1881, which washed away most of the town.

+The flood transformed Vermillion in three ways.
+First, within a few weeks the residents voted to rebuild the town on top of the bluff.
+Second, the flooding shifted the Missouri river's flow to be several miles south of the town, reducing commerce from river traffic.
+Third, to help the town recover, the Dakota Territory legislature finally appropriated funding to construct the University of Dakota so it could begin classes in 1882.

 William Jennings Bryan and William Howard Taft—candidates for the U.S. presidency in the 1908 election—spoke in Vermillion on September 28 and 29, 1908, respectively.
 Along with Eugene Chafin, they toured South Dakota by train, including stops in Mitchell, Tripp, Yankton, and Elk Point.

 John Philip Sousa conducted the Sousa Band on October 26, 1926, at the facility that in 1929 became known as Slagle Auditorium.

 Geography

 According to the United States Census Bureau, the city has an area of 4.03 sqmi, all land.
 The elevation of the city is 1221 ft.